resbaz/nectar-cloud-lessons/Planning/lesson_III.md

 ##Learning objectives

 By the end of this lesson, participants will be able to securely access a running VM via ssh (without using passwords).
+They will also be able to update their Ubuntu/Debian based VM's to the latest versions of the installed software, and know how to add and remove rules to their security groups, hence blocking and allowing access to the VM.

 ##Motivation

 In order to work with NeCTAR VM's, researchers need to know to access their VM's so that they can do basic maintenance.
+They will also know the commands to use on Debian and Ubuntu based VM's to keep the installed software up to date.
+Hence improving the security of their VM's.
 This knowledge is also a foundation for securely moving files between a VM and the researchers desktop, which is covered in the next lesson, Lesson IV.